LinxinS97/NLPBench/README.md

 # NLPBench: Evaluating NLP-Related Problem-solving Ability in Large Language Models

-NLPBench is a novel benchmark for Natural Language Processing problems consisting of 378 questions scourced from university final exam in Yale University.
+NLPBench is a novel benchmark for Natural Language Processing problems consisting of 378 questions scourced from some universities' final exam.

 ## Data
 Our example questions: